CGNS/cgns.github.io/CGNS-ReST-site/source/current/download.rst

 * :CGNS Version 3.1.4:

-  Includes 64-bit integer capability and updated Tools for viewing and editing CGNS files.
-HDF5 is now the default file type, when CGNS is built with HDF5 version 1.8 or later.
+  It includes 64-bit integer capability and updated tools for viewing and editing CGNS files.
+When CGNS is built with HDF5 version 1.8 or later, HDF5 is now the default file type.
 (CGNS can always read or write both HDF5 and ADF file types.)

 Older recent release versions are also available from https://github.com/CGNS/CGNS/releases.